-- If the portal website is installed on the same network as an OGC WMS layer, the OGC WMS layer will be accessible in Map Viewer and the website (WMS only); otherwise, internal OGC WMS layers are not supported.
+- If the portal website is installed on the same network as an OGC WMS layer, the OGC WMS layer will be accessible in Map Viewer Classic and the website (WMS only); otherwise, internal OGC WMS layers are not supported.

-- Your OGC layer and basemap need to use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the Map Viewer basemap gallery).
-Your portal administrator may have changed the default basemaps.
-Check with your administrator if you have issues using Map Viewer basemaps with your OGC layer.
+- Your WFS, WMS, and WMTS layer and basemap must use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the basemap gallery).
+Your administrator may have changed the default basemaps.
+Check with your administrator if you have issues using basemaps with your OGC layer.

 - OGC WMS group layers are not supported.

 - Refresh on OGC WMS layers only works if the WMS service honors standard HTTPS caching rules.

-- If the option to enable pop-ups is not available for the WMS layer, you may need to add the layer to Map Viewer again or re-create the WMS item.
+- If the option to enable pop-ups is not available for the WMS layer, you may need to add the layer to the map again or re-create the WMS item.
 Some WMS layers do not support pop-ups.